Why use Language Connections?

 What type of interpreter should I ask for?

 There are three main interpreting categories: simultaneous, consecutive, and escort.
 These categories are important indicators in determining the skill-level and budget required for an interpreting service.
 The most rigorous and demanding category is simultaneous interpretation, where an interpreter works without pause, to convey the meaning of the speakers in another language.
 This requires an individual who can interpret meaning across language at very high speeds.
 Simultaneous interpreting is typically used for large conferences, symposia, and other high-profile events.
-Consecutive interpreting less demanding, as the speakers pause after each phrase, giving time for the interpreter to organize their thoughts before conveying meaning in another language.
+Consecutive interpreting is less demanding, as the speakers pause after each phrase, giving time for the interpreter to organize their thoughts before conveying meaning in another language.
 Consecutive interpreting is useful for small-scale events, classes, business meetings, etc. Escort interpreting is the least demanding style of an interpreting, where an interpreter acts as a guide for foreign-language groups that need help navigating a variety of situations.
 An escort interpreter may help with airport issues, sightseeing, ordering at restaurants, and other informal events.

 How many interpreters do I need for my event?